-The National Institute of Dental and Craniofacial Research reports that between 5% and 12% of patients suffer from temporomandibular joint disorder (TMD).
-Every November, American doctors acknowledge TMJ Awareness Month to encourage sufferers to understand this common joint dysfunction and learn ways to obtain relief safely.
+The National Institute of Dental and Craniofacial Research reports that between 5% and 12% of patients suffer from temporomandibular joint disorder (TMD or TMJ disorder) and its painful symptoms.
+Every November is National TMJ Awareness Month to encourage sufferers to understand this common joint dysfunction and learn ways to obtain relief from irritating symptoms safely.

 Understanding Malocclusion and Misalignment

 Many patients turn to braces, clear aligners, and other orthodontic treatments in hopes of a straighter smile as their primary focus.
 In addition to a more aesthetically pleasing grin, doctors carefully apply orthodontic devices to adjust a misaligned bite with gentle force.

 Instead of accepting the patient’s bite, dentists and orthodontists can determine the optimal alignment for each patient’s one-of-a-kind jaw joints, supporting jaw muscles, and teeth and gently move them there.